chrisdaly/wc3-bnet-scraping/README.md

 - Reread the code for that 4s dashboard website
 - ML endpoint?
 W2V, Tod + Grubby = 4k
  - Add Ladder scrape - Ladder Northrend
+ - WHen grubby does /stats you could read and replicate it
+ - Abilities information
+ - /user/stats
+ - /user/information
+ - /user/history
+ - /ladder
+ - /statistics/